 - Millennium M150 Monster

 - Hawk Helium Pro

-Deer scent isn't the only thing you can use to attract whitetail deer to the area in which you'll be hunting.
-You should also look into the possibility of using deer calls to get whitetail deer to come around.
+Deer scent isn't the only thing you can use to attract deer to the area in which you'll be hunting.
+You should also look into the possibility of using deer calls to get deer to come closer.

-But otherwise, it'll help you to have a range finder around.
+Sometimes it can be challenging to determine exactly how far away your target it, but knowing that distance is what is going to help you determine HOW to make the most ethical shot.
 A range finder can be used to sneak a peek at how far away a whitetail deer is so that you can get a shot off more accurately.

 Food and Water